rstacruz/cheatsheets/flux.md

 d = new Dispatcher()

-// send a message
+// send a payload
 d.dispatch({ a: 'aaa', ... };

-// receive
+// receive payloads
 token = d.register(function (payload) {
   payload.a === 'aaa'
 })